Preparing for Your Surgery

 • It is OK to be on your menstrual cycle during surgery.
 The stress of surgery may change your regular menstrual cycle.
 You do not need to do anything to try to stop menses.
 A tampon or pad is fine to use during your procedure.

-Beauty Products to Avoid Before Plastic Surgery
+Beauty Products To Avoid Before Plastic Surgery

 Avoid the following products before surgery: